 - 1. Click 3.Install Intel VGA Driver > Yes. - 2.
 Click Begin Installation. - 3.
-Click the check box to agree to the terms and conditions and click Next. - 4.
-Click Start and click Reboot now to restart the computer. - 5.
-Intel Graphics Command Center will download but you will need to have a working internet connection. - 6.
-Click the Start menu in Windows to access the Microsoft Store App tile under Explore. - 7.
-Click the Sign in icon \mathbb{A}+ and select Downloads and updates. - 8.
-Click Check for Updates. - 9.
-A list of apps being downloaded will pop-up.
-To prioritize the driver click Pause all and pause the other drivers download queue. - 10.
-Click on Intel Graphics Command Center and click on the resume icon to download the driver. - 11.
+Scroll down to agree to the terms and conditions and click I agree. - 4.
+Click Start. - 5.
+Click Reboot now to restart the computer. - 6.
+Intel Graphics Command Center will download but you will need to have a working internet connection. - 7.
+Click the Start menu in Windows to access the Microsoft Store App tile. - 8.
+Click the Sign in icon \mathbb{A} and select Library. - 9.
+Click Get Updates. - 10.
+A list of apps being downloaded will pop-up. - 11.
 When finished the Intel Graphics Command Center will appear in the Windows Start menu.